Learning Resource Centre

-This gives every student at Highlands School free access to hundreds of books which they can access from their electronic device at home or in school.
+This gives every student at Highlands School free access to hundreds of books which they can access from any electronic device at home or in school.
 Whilst nothing replaces traditional reading, we have found that reading from an electronic device assists reluctant readers and those with reading difficulties.
 It is also great for those who keep losing their books!

 “The more you read, the more things you will know, the more you learn, the more places you’ll go’